A continuing tale of life in the boonies

 My wife and I braved a bitter Boston day to see the glass Ghost Orchids, and I subsequently wrote a column about them and took a photograph.
 Siobhan wasn’t happy though … in fact she joined the list of people who have gotten mad at me over orchids, all because I also mentioned Mad Danny and the fate that had befallen him.
 I seem to have become a lightning rod for unfair criticism.

-Thus I am treading very carefully with regards to the Small World Pogonia of 2013 … not only would I hate to stomp on it accidently, but to disclose its location might be to deliver it into the paws of a ruthless collector.
+Thus I am treading very carefully with regards to the Small World Pogonia of 2013 … not only would I hate to stomp on it accidentally, but to disclose its location might be to deliver it into the paws of a ruthless collector.
 Suffice to say, that the photograph accompanying this column was taken on conservation land in neighboring Milton, just last week.

 “This orchid is one of the rarest in the United States,” according to an EPA website.
 “Plant collectors love it.
 It usually grows alone in open areas within hardwood forests.
 For years this plant was found all over the eastern half of the country, but it began to disappear when forests were cleared for development.
 Small populations now exist in only 10 states.”